Code-Institute-Submissions/GurraT-LittleS/README.md

 - Activate links to social media
 - Connected Forms to a SQL-database and make them interactive
 - Display PDF such as Blueprint in a modal
-- Connect a login-form to My pages and lock this pages and make it personilized to indivual user
+- Connect a login-form to My pages and lock this page and make it personalized to individual user

 ---